 Sports lovers, professional athletes, and fitness enthusiasts make up a good portion of our clientele at My Pain Clinic.
 We specialize in providing effective treatment plan that provides long-term relief in as less time as possible.

-At My Pain Clinic, we create customized treatment plan based on specific issues of each and every patient.
-Some of the most common types of sports related injuries we come across are as follow:
+At My Pain Clinic, we create a customized treatment plan based on specific issues of each and every patient.
+Some of the most common types of sports-related injuries we come across are as follow:

 Epicondylitis or Tennis Elbow

 It is a problem suffered by athletes who play sports that require repetitive use of the elbow such as golf and tennis.
 The movement creates tiny tears in the tendons and that is what causes pain.

 Rotator Cuff Injury

 frequent movement of the muscles in your shoulder area can cause tears and inflammation.
 Depending on the severity of the damage, the pain can range from mild to extremely severe.